AldiandyaIrsyad/projects/README.md

-# mini-projects
+# About this repository

-This repository contain mini-projects to showcase severals of my projects that are rarely updated.
+This repository is more about showcasing my skills through projects.
+Most of this projects are rarely updated.

+Inside of a projects you may find:
+[V] A description explaining about the projects.
+[V] A live-server using the projects.
+[V] Some links referencing the projects.